JulienBalestra/enjoliver/README.md

 ### Production - Baremetal

-You can take as example the `aci/aci-enjoliver` to see how the rkt container is build with `dgr`
+You can take as example the `aci/aci-enjoliver` to see how the rkt container is built with `dgr`

 ### Development - Local KVM